Writing, speaking, and translating the future

 Weighted words: Weighted words are the number of words left when you multiply all the words times their percentage match.
 This weighted word process can be tricky because each vendor may use a slightly different method to calculate weighted words.

 Premium words: The funny money or monopoly money of localization.
 Premium words are most frequently used by teams that want localization as a managed service with a monthly static cost.
 They usually build services like review, quality assessment, engineering, loc engineering, and PM costs into this flat fee cost.
 They then track against premiums or actuals for their reporting purposes.
 It is inefficient and often overly costly.
 The vendors love it because it locks in work and revenue, and the management loves it because it turns an industry with a volatile pricing scheme into a static cost.
 Unless of course management poorly plans growth, work changes, or required services change.
-Then the costs and pricing exceeds the static budgets and cost schemes.
+Then the costs and pricing exceed the static budgets and cost schemes.

 But I digress.
 All of this is to say the metrics can either be very useful to help drive continuous improvements or it can be used to illuminate or obfuscate the localization cost and effort.